TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/README.md

     1. Otherwise, you can download it from https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python
 1. Spin up dependent services.
     1. We use docker and docker-compose to orchestrate.
 So install [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) first.
 For glinux users see [go/docker](http://go/docker)
+    1. Make sure to authenticate with the App Engine SDK and configure Docker.
+This is needed to install Cloud Tasks Emulator.
+        1.  `gcloud auth login`
+        1.  `gcloud auth configure-docker`
     1. Run `docker-compose -f dev-services.yml up -d`.
 This should spin up:
         1. MySQL v5.6
         1. Redis